abarrows/template-nextjs-ui/README.md

 ## Contributing

-New branches should always be related to a Jira ticket.
-It should be prefixed with the issue key and a short description, like AMUPRODUCT-123-sample-branch.
-To merge the development branch into `staging`, create a Pull Request and fill out the description according to the supplied template.
-Using your best judgement, tag as a reviewer anyone who might have interest in or should otherwise be informed of the work, and allow them time to effectively review the work.
-Once the PR is approved, merge commit into `staging`.
-That branch will automatically be deleted after merging.

-On every PR, we do run tests and automatically format the code with Prettier.
-A PR will not be able to be merged until at least 1 reviewer with write access has approved it and all tests are passing.
-If a PR is updated with a new commit, stale reviews will be dismissed.

----

-## License

-None

-## Local Development

-To start the service locally:

-1. From the root project directory, run docker-compose up The brand can be seen at <https://localhost:3000>

-## Contributing

 ### Issue per Branch

 For any code changes in this repo, we ask that you create a branch per Jira Issue.
 This is a general best practice and promotes smaller/incremental changes that are easily deployed and debugged.
 Our default branch naming pattern for this is the following: